 They married in 1901 and returned to Hartland where they raised their 2 surviving sons, Rae Fuller Randlett & John Donald Randlett.

-Margaret was the first woman to serve on the Hartland School Committee and was very active in town affairs her entire life.
+Margaret was one of the first women to serve on the Hartland School Committee and was very active in town affairs her entire life.

 She was presented with the Boston Gold Cane in 1970 as the oldest living woman in Hartland.

-Margaret is seen here with 1968 Presidential Candidate Senator Edmond Muskie of Maine campaigning in Hartland.
+Margaret is seen here with 1968 Presidential Candidate Senator Edmond Muskie of Maine while campaigning in Hartland.

 See Randlett Family